-Nimer Rashed is a British director and screenwriter, based in London.
+Nimer Rashed is a British director and writer, based in London.

 After starting his career as a child actor working in film, theatre, and TV he went on to write for stage and screen, winning the Sir Peter Ustinov Television Scriptwriting Award at the International Emmy Awards.

-His short film BAGHDAD EXPRESS (UK Film Council) featuring Riz Ahmed screened at festivals worldwide, and his short film TOUCH won the UK's biggest short film competition, the Virgin Media Shorts Grand Prize, awarded by Shane Meadows and judged by David Tennant.
+His debut short film BAGHDAD EXPRESS (UK Film Council) featuring Riz Ahmed screened at festivals worldwide, and his short film TOUCH won the UK's biggest short film competition, the Virgin Media Shorts Grand Prize, awarded by Shane Meadows and judged by David Tennant.
 His latest short film LONDON TOMORROW (BFI/Virgin Media) premiered at Bristol's Encounters Film Festival and is currently touring festivals.